Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Empirical Evaluation

-We want to study in this research question the relationship between diversity and coverage to assess if diverse input sets tend to increase the coverage of DNN models.
-Conversely, increasing coverage should in theory increase diversity.
-Though results from previous research questions make it unlikely for such correlations to be strong, this needs to be investigated.
-For this purpose, we run the same experiment as for RQ2 and RQ3 and consider the same selected subsets.
-We calculate, for each subset, the geometric diversity and coverage scores and measure the Spearman correlation between each pair of diversity and coverage metrics.
-We considered in total 175 configurations (1 diversity metric x 7 coverage criteria x 5 models \& datasets x 5 test set sizes).
-We include all the results in Appendix~\ref{Appendix:Corr-div_coverage} and make them available online\footnote{https://github.com/zohreh-aaa/DNN-Testing}.
+We ran the same experiment as in RQ2 and RQ3 and used the same selected subsets.
+For each subset, we calculated the geometric diversity and coverage scores and measured the Spearman correlation between each pair of diversity and coverage metrics.
+We evaluated a total of 175 configurations (1 diversity metric x 7 coverage criteria x 5 models \& datasets x 5 test set sizes).
+We include all the results in Appendix~\ref{Appendix:Corr-div_coverage}, and they are available online~\cite{ReplicationPackage}.
 Out of 175 configurations, only 13 correlations were positive and statistically significant.
 For example, the only positive correlation (46\%) between GD and LSC was for input sets of size 400 from Cifar-10 using ResNet-20.
 Furthermore, the only statistically significant correlation (-35\%) between GD and DSC was for input sets of size 300 from Fashion-MNIST using LeNet-4.
-For NC, we got only three statistically significant correlations in three different models (LeNet-4, LeNet-5 and ResNet-20).
-Although we got six statistically significant correlations between KMNC and GD, these results were not consistent across all models and input set sizes.
-Additionally, the only statistically significant correlation (48\%) between GD and NBC was for input sets of size 1000 from MNIST using LeNet-5.
-Finally, for TKNC and SNAC, we got for each metric only two statistically significant correlations with GD.
-To summarize, most configurations (159) show no significant correlations between diversity and coverage metrics, which suggest that, in general, diversity and coverage in DNN models are not correlated.
+For NC, we found only three statistically significant correlations in three different models (LeNet-4, LeNet-5 and ResNet-20).
+Although we found six statistically significant correlations between KMNC and GD, these results were not consistent across all models and input set sizes.
+Additionally, the only statistically significant correlation (48\%) between GD and NBC was for input sets of size 1,000 from MNIST using LeNet-5.
+Finally, for TKNC and SNAC, we found only two statistically significant correlations for each metric with GD.
+To summarize, most configurations (159) show no significant correlations between diversity and coverage metrics, which suggests that, in general, diversity and coverage in DNN models are not correlated.
 In other words, diverse input sets do not necessarily increase the coverage of DNN models and higher coverage does not systematically lead to higher diversity.
-These results are also consistent with our previous observations in RQ3 and RQ4 where we found that while geometric diversity is correlated to fault detection, coverage is not.
+These results are also consistent with our previous observations in RQ3 and RQ4, where we found that while geometric diversity is correlated to fault detection, coverage is not.